Save part or all of a webpage in Safari on Mac

 Choose Format > Web Archive or Format > Page Source.

-Note: Some web pages may prevent you from saving items that appear on the page.
+Note: Some webpages may prevent you from saving items that appear on the webpage.